day0market/pyalgotrader/docs/cta_strategy.md

 ### 15minuteKLine data return

-Be responsible forCTAGenerating a signal，by3Parts：
+Be responsible forCTAGenerating a signal, by3Parts：
-- Clear Unsold commissioned：In order to prevent under the list before a15Minutes no deal，But next15Minutes may have adjusted the price，then applycancel_all()Unsold method previously withdrawn all at once commissioned，This is to ensure that the current strategy15The entire state of minutes and only began to be clear。
+- Clear Unsold commissioned：In order to prevent under the list before a15Minutes no deal, But next15Minutes may have adjusted the price, then applycancel_all()Unsold method previously withdrawn all at once commissioned, This is to ensure that the current strategy15The entire state of minutes and only began to be clear.
-- transferKLine time sequence manager module：Based on the latest15minuteKCalculating respective line data calculation index，The vertical rail Bollinger band channel、CCIindex、ATRindex
+- transferKLine time sequence manager module：Based on the latest15minuteKCalculating respective line data calculation index, The vertical rail Bollinger band channel、CCIindex、ATRindex
-- Signal calculation：And by determining the binding positionsCCIindex、Bollinger band channel、ATRIndicators point to hang out in the channel breakout single delegate stop（buy/sell)，At the same time set the departure point(short/cover)。
+- Signal calculation：And by determining the binding positionsCCIindex、Bollinger band channel、ATRIndicators point to hang out in the channel breakout single delegate stop（buy/sell), At the same time set the departure point(short/cover).

-note：CTAStrategy with specific low and high winning percentage than the profit and loss：In the case of difficult to improve the odds of，Research strategies to enhance profit and loss ratio in favor of increased profitability strategy。
+note：CTAStrategy with specific low and high winning percentage than the profit and loss：In the case of difficult to improve the odds of, Research strategies to enhance profit and loss ratio in favor of increased profitability strategy.

 ```
     def on_15min_bar(self, bar: BarData):